poorveegautam/customer-segmentation/README.md

 Methodology

-Jupyter environment (Jupyter Lab or Jupyter notebook) – for experimenting our project.
-Pandas – For loading data as a dataframe and wrangling the data.
+Jupyter environment (Jupyter Lab or Jupyter notebook) Pandas – For loading data as a dataframe and wrangling the data.
 Numpy and Scipy for performing some basic mathematical computation.
 Scikit-Learn – For building our Customer Segmentation Model.